 To join our euchre community, please Register or Log in

 Calling next is a well-known strategy used in almost every euchre game.
-Reverse next is a lesser-known strategy, but it is equally important and just as powerful.
+Reverse next is a lesser-known , but an equally important and powerful strategy.
 It is just one more tool in a euchre player's arsenal of tricks.
-Keep in mind, winning at euchre takes a combination of skill and luck and the use of the proper technique.
+Keep in mind, that winning at euchre takes a combination of skill, luck, and the use of the proper technique.

-Going into second round bidding, East again passes.
+Going into second-round bidding, East again passes.
 I, sitting in South, think that because my partner turned down a red bower he must hold mostly black cards.
 Being a new game, a euchre won't really hurt us.
 Even though I knew I would most likely need two tricks from my partner, I named clubs as trump.
-Being a 'reverse next' call, it was a risk worth taken.
+Being a 'reverse next' call, it was a risk worth taking.

 Let me repeat: euchre is a combination of skill and luck.
 New players may confuse the latter for the former, but here is how it works: skill puts luck on your side.
 Knowing how, when and against whom to use calls such as next and reverse next are all part of a successful player's toolbox.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.

 Just learning?
 Our forum includes a entire section dedicated to those that are new to Euchre.